Exclusive: Oxford study indicates AstraZeneca effective against Brazil variant, source says

 The source did not provide the exact efficacy of the vaccine against the variant.
 They said the full results of the study should be released soon, possibly in March.

-The information comes as a small-sample study suggested the COVID-19 vaccine developed by China's Sinovac may not work effectively against the Brazilian variant.
+The information comes as a plasma study published ahead of peer review on Monday (https://bit.ly/3bX3LBa) suggested the CoronaVac COVID-19 vaccine developed by China's Sinovac Biotech may not work effectively against the Brazilian variant.

 Representatives for AstraZeneca and the University of Oxford did not immediately respond to requests for comment.